-The KPI header displays numerical data the user needs to keep track of during the day.
-It is typically used in an overview pattern to provide the user with contextual information.
+The KPI header displays a quick summary of KPI data to the user.
+It is typically used in an overview pattern to provide the user with contextual information at a glance

-KPI header on iPhone (left) and on iPad (right)
+KPI header on mobile (left) and tablet (right)

 The KPI header is a container that includes multiple KPIs that are important to the user.
 KPIs in the KPI header are laid out horizontally with fixed padding.
 To maintain legibility, a limited number of KPIs may be displayed side-by-side in the KPI header depending on the device’s maximum width.

 The app bar content varies depending on the architecture, but the KPI header must always have an app bar to allow users to navigate and identify the title of the screen.

 The KPI metric is always the most prominent element of the KPI header component.
 See KPIs.

 If the content must use two or more slides, pagination is represented using dots to indicate the number of slides and is being displayed.
 The pagination dots are non-interactive and solely act as indicators.

 On mobile, only up to two standard KPIs may appear in one slide together as long as they do not exceed the maximum width for the header area of the device.
 There may only be one KPI progress view per slide.

 KPIs on mobile